fengyc/superdo/README.md

 # SuperDo

-A sukudo game solver written in Rust language.
+A sudoku puzzle solver written in Rust language.

 ## Download and run

 Download from https://github.com/fengyc/superdo/releases

+Or

+    cargo install superdo

 ## Examples

-1. Sukudo with only one solution
+1. sudoku with only one solution

     Input: